 The Cardiff and Country Club

-The Cardiff and County Club was founded in 1866 and was opened in premises immediately adjacent to the Royal Hotel extending from a frontage on St Mary Street to a rear facade on Westgate Street.
-At that time the Club shared a kitchen with the Royal Hotel and indeed was commonly called the Hotel Club.
-It is said that two women cannot happily share a kitchen and it certainly proved to be the case that the kitchen shared between the Hotel and the Club was a matter of constant dispute.
-In 1873 the Club decided to move to other premises which were in fact immediately next door to the previous premises.
-The new building was designed for the Club which moved in during March 1876 and the building can still be seen as part of The Royal Hotel frontage.
+Founded in 1866, the Cardiff and County Club's first premises were adjacent to the Royal Hotel, extending from a frontage on St Mary Street to a rear facade on Westgate Street.
+At that time the Club shared a kitchen with the Royal Hotel, and indeed was commonly called the Hotel Club.
+It is said that two women cannot happily share a kitchen, and it certainly proved to be the case that the kitchen shared between the Hotel and the Club was a matter of constant dispute.
+In 1873 the Club decided to move to other premises, which were in fact immediately next door.
+The new building was designed for the Club, which moved in during March 1876; the building can still be seen as part of The Royal Hotel frontage.